DePaul University Center for Teaching & Learning > Assessment > Additional Resources > Accreditation

 • Our accreditation status is made public and speaks to our institution’s overall educational quality.

-• In most fields, regional accreditation is required for our students’ degrees to be recognized in the workplace.
+• In most fields, accreditation is required for our students’ degrees to be recognized in the workplace.

 • Institutional accreditation is required by many employers to provide tuition compensation to their employees to attend DePaul University